rfshelley/Documentation/device-type-developers-guide/building-zigbee-device-handlers.rst

     }

 In this example (using the "CentraLite Switch" Device Handler), the bind command is sent to the device using its Network ID which can be determined using ``0x${device.deviceNetworkId}``.
-Then using source and destination endpoints for the device and hub (1 1), we bind to the On/Off Clusters (6) to get events from the device.
+Then using source and destination endpoints for the device and Hub (1 1), we bind to the On/Off Clusters (6) to get Events from the device.
-The last part of the message contains the hub's ZigBee id which is set as the location for the device to send callback messages to.
+The last part of the message contains the Hub's ZigBee id which is set as the Location for the device to send callback messages to.
-Note that not at all devices support binding for events.
+Note that not at all devices support binding for Events.

 +-------------------------------+-----------------------------+
 | Component                     | Description                 |